Graduate School of International Relations and Pacific Studies

 The MAS-IA program is designed for midcareer professionals who seek specialized and advanced training in the field of international affairs.
 The program will complement their professional experience and prepare them to assume senior leadership positions in their fields.
 The program

 - Exposes students to the perspectives of both private business and public policymaking

 - Offers specialized training in international security, international political economy, and international public policy

 - Creates a laboratory for comparative analysis of economic management, foreign relations, policymaking, and development in the diverse nations of the Pacific

 However, the master’s and doctoral programs do share a common intellectual framework.
-Both the master’s and PhD curriculums are designed to bring the theories, methods, and insights of various disciplines together to analyze policy issues of the Pacific and to blend the perspectives of public policy makers and private managers.
-The same faculty members teach and advise students in both programs.
+Both the master’s and doctoral curriculums are designed to bring the theories, methods, and insights of various disciplines together to analyze policy issues of the Pacific and to blend the perspectives of public policy makers and private managers.
+Many of the same faculty members teach and advise students in both programs.